Tokyo's premier Kabuki stage

 - Cafe Jugetsudo Kabukiza which faces the theater's rooftop

 How to Get There

-The Kabukiza is a quick five minute walk from either Higashi-Ginza Station or Ginza Station on the Tokyo Metro.
+The Kabukiza is close to Higashi-Ginza Station, served by the Tokyo Metro Hibiya Line and Asakusa Line.
 The theater is about a 15-minute walk from Tokyo Station or a 10-minute walk from Yurakucho Station on the JR Yamanote Line.

 One of Japan's three classical theatrical artforms

 Alongside with bunraku puppet theater and Noh, Kabuki is one of Japan's traditional theatrical art forms.
 Dating back to the Edo period (1603-1867), there are many genres of Kabuki performance, but they share common elements.

 Kabuki's deliberate motions, exaggerated posturing, and timing are highly technical, and the ornate costumes and accompanying live music are truly captivating.
 Even with little or no understanding of the language, the artform's allegorical nature should make it clear who the heroes and villains are.